QA4IQI/qa4iqi.github.io/README.md

 A principal component overview of intraclass variability seen in a feature space spanned by 86 radiomics features, populated with 240 CTs from 30 repeated phantom acquisitions for each of the 8 groups of CT recon. parameter variation (2 recon. algorithms, 4 recon. kernels, 4 slice thicknesses, 3 slice spacings):
 ![PCA](/PCA.png)

+This reveals that the intraclass variability caused by CT parameters remains limited when compared to inter-class variability.

-The proposed analysis comparing the discriminative power and stability of various features types:
+The proposed analysis comparing the discriminative power and stability of various features types reveals that deep features constitute an excellent trade-off.
 ![stabVSdiscr](/stabVSdiscr.png)

 The project is supported by the Swiss Personalized Health Network (SPHN).